oehf/ipf/platform-camel/ihe/hpd/src/site/markdown/ch-pidd.md

 #### Consumer

-The endpoint URI format of `xca-iti38` component consumers is:
+The endpoint URI format of `ch-pidd` component consumers is:

 ```
-xca-iti38:serviceName?homeCommunityId=<homeCommunityId>[&parameters]
+ch-pidd:serviceName[?parameters]
 ```

 The resulting URL of the exposed IHE Web Service endpoint depends on both the configuration of the [deployment container]